 A certificate shall not be issued, and a student should not be able to test, if a student misses more than 25% of any one class.

 An eligible credential candidate has six (6) months to complete all the requirements of the credential.
 An extension of an additional six (6) months may be granted and requires a candidate to complete a form and pay a fee of $75.
 Candidates are limited to a maximum of two extensions.
-If the candidate is unable to complete the program after two extensions, he or she must retake the entire credential program.
+If the candidate is unable to complete the program after two years or two extensions, whichever comes first, he or she must retake the entire credential program.
 Extension fee is $75 per each 6-month extension.

 CALP and CAMT candidates who have not satisfied the industry experience requirement to complete the credential program may apply for a provisional certificate.
 To qualify, candidates must sit through the course curriculum and pass the exam.
 Provisional certificate holders may use the credential acronym, followed by “in-training,” and are permitted two (2) years to complete the necessary industry experience requirement before a regular certificate is issued.
 To report having satisfied the industry experience requirement, provisional credential holders must submit the Employment Verification Form to NAAEI.